Decomposition of free cumulants: Lattices

 \unitlength=1mm \special{em.linewidth 0.5pt} \linethickness{0.5pt}

 \\

-The last partition in this set is the least element $\hat{0}_w$ in $\mathcal{M}(w)$.
-On the other hand, the first partition is the greatest element in $\mathcal{M}(w)$.
-Already this example shows that $\mathcal{NC}(w)$ is in general much larger than $\mathcal{M}(w)$ and this is the reason why the underlying theory is more involved. } \end{Example}
+The last partition in this set is the least element $\hat{0}_w$ of $\mathcal{M}(w)$, whereas the first partition is its greatest element.
+This example already shows that $\mathcal{NC}(w)$ is, in general, much larger than $\mathcal{M}(w)$, which explains why the underlying theory is more involved. } \end{Example}